OwenMcAllister/intelosint/backend/src/api/workflows/username/README.md

-# Username_workflow uses Sherlock (in another process) to search for usernames
+# Username_workflow uses Sherlock (in another process) to search for usernames and queries breach data

 https://github.com/sherlock-project/sherlock